Jakejhay/sql-layoffs-analysis-report/README.md

 ## Project Overview
 This project analyzes layoff trends across industries, companies, and countries using a dataset of 2361 layoff events from 2020 to 2023.

+## Goals
+- Analyze layoff trends from 2020 to 2023 to identify patterns across industries, companies, and countries.
+- Clean and preprocess a raw dataset of 2,361 records to ensure data quality for reliable insights.
+- Provide actionable insights through SQL-based exploration and analysis, focusing on yearly, monthly, and industry impacts.
+- Document the workflow and findings to serve as a reusable template for similar data projects.

 ## File Structure
 - `Data Exploration.sql`: Initial exploration of the dataset.
 - `Data Cleaning.sql`: Cleaning steps to handle NULLs, duplicates, and inconsistencies.